How AI Decides Which Brands to Recommend

 | Consistency across surfaces | When brand descriptions, product details, and positioning align across websites, interviews, and reviews, AI systems are more likely to repeat and recommend the brand accurately. |

 A brand can appear frequently across the web and still fail to show up in AI recommendations.
-Mentions alone aren't enough.
-AI distinguishes contextual references from mere existence.
-Fleeting mentions without explanation or corroboration become outliers.
+Mentions alone are not enough.
+AI systems distinguish between references that add context and references that simply exist.
+Fleeting mentions without explanation or corroboration are easier for the system to treat as outliers.

 Credibility compounds through repeated, aligned evidence.